polyzentrik/transcription/examples/README.md

 ## Intro
 This folder contains examples of transcriptions performed with the scripts in this repo.

-All videos or recordings used for testing are under licenses which allow usage.
-Credits are given below.

 ## v1 Examples
 These transcripts refer to minutes 10:30 to 16:19 of a panel discussion by the UN Climate Change (UNFCCC), on the topic of *Implementing Adaptation Finance*.